DhruvWebDev/Whiteboard/README.md

-# CanvasCraft - Interactive Whiteboard App
+# ChromaCanvas - Interactive Whiteboard App

 ## Overview
-CanvasCraft is a modern, interactive whiteboard application built with React and TypeScript.
+ChromaCanvas is a modern, interactive whiteboard application built with React and TypeScript.
 It provides users with a digital canvas for drawing, sketching, and creative expression.

 ## Features
 - 🎨 Real-time drawing with adjustable brush sizes